viniciusban/awesomemess.com/index.md

   - The worst efficiency is to do well the wrong thing
   - There is always the good reason and the actual reason
   - Chase your dream, not your competition
-  - I am a slow walker, but i never walk back — Abraham Lincoln
+  - I am a slow walker, but I never walk back — Abraham Lincoln
   - Only the educated are free — Epictetus
   - The way to get started is to quit talking and begin doing — Walt Disney
   - It is our choices, that show what we truly are, far more than our abilities — J. K Rowling